 Marathon is the business and sportfishing focal point of the Middle Keys.
 Charters are easily masterminded from here.
 Settlements on the island can be followed back to the 1800s.
 In 1908 Henry Flagler’s overseas rail line achieved the town of Marathon and turned into the headquarters of the railroad’s last Key West extension.

 National Key Deer Refuge

 Located amongst Marathon and Key West, Big Pine Key is home to Key deer and the National Key Deer Refuge.
-This smaller than expected species reaches the size of a huge pooch when full developed.
-The asylum was established in 1957 and was made as a sanctuary for the jeopardized Key deer, which were almost non-existent by the 1950’s because of chasing.
+This smaller-than-expected species reaches the size of a huge pooch when fully developed.
+The asylum was established in 1957 and was made as a sanctuary for the jeopardized Key deer, which were almost non-existent by the 1950s because of chasing.
 Also on Big Pine Key is Blue Water Hole, a freshwater lake located in a previous quarry that attracts turtles and alligators.